kmerckae/panda_safe_hrc_tutorial/source/zed_jetson_issues/jetson_boot.rst

 .. image:: images/flash_failed.jpg
     :width: 600

+This problem occurred when the Jetson shutdown and restart by itself.
+Everything was erased from the SD card.
+We tried to x²flash the Jetson Xavier NX Developer Kit SD Card image but it failed.
+In our case it seems that the boot fail of the Jetson happened when the Flash of the Jetson Xavier NX Developer Kit SD card failed.

+To solve this problem it's better to use at least a UHS-1 microSD Card.
-If you are experimenting the same issue just use a new microSD Card.
-Here the `link to the thread <https://forums.developer.nvidia.com/t/nvidia-jetson-xavier-nx-boot-fail/182229?u=kouassi948>`_ we created on the NVIDIA forum.
+Here a `link to the Thread <https://forums.developer.nvidia.com/t/nvidia-jetson-xavier-nx-boot-fail/182229?u=kouassi948>`_ we created on NVIDIA forum.

+Note: Use a high quality microSD Card (at least 16GB UHS-1) of you want to have better performance on your Jetson.